AutumnalSoftware/BuildingEmbeddedSystemsOnLinuxBook/README.md

 ## About This Repository

+Most software systems fail in the same way:

+- Logic spreads across layers
+- Data contracts drift over time
+- Concurrency behavior becomes unpredictable
+- Systems "work" but no one can fully explain why

+This repository is about building systems that avoid those failures.

 This repository contains companion code for
 **Designing Deterministic Systems with Modern C++: Host-First Development on Linux**
 https://leanpub.com/designingdeterministicsystems